 This is an innovative part-time graduate certificate programme of study in Orthopaedic Care has been designed for those registered with the Nursing and Midwifery Council or the Health Professions Council (or an equivalent regulatory body) and who are working within an area providing orthopaedic care.

-The UWS Graduate Certificate in Orthopaedic Care is delivered online for distance learning, and is aimed at nurses and other healthcare professionals who work in any clinical environment where orthopaedic care is delivered and wish to further their knowledge, skills and expertise in this field whilst building on a graduate understanding of knowledge attainment.
+The UWS Graduate Certificate in Orthopaedic Care is delivered online for distance learning, and is aimed at nurses and other healthcare professionals who work in any clinical environment where orthopaedic care is delivered and who wish to further their knowledge, skills and expertise in this field whilst building on a graduate understanding of knowledge attainment.

 must be registered with the Nursing and Midwifery Council or the Healthcare

-- Foundations of Orthopaedic Care
+- Foundations of Orthopaedic

 Plus 2 of